awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/sync-shadows-with-iot-core.md

 For more information about these AWS IoT Core policies, see [AWS IoT Core policy actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-actions.html) in the *AWS IoT Developer Guide*\.

-For more information about the minimal AWS IoT policy, see [Minimal AWS IoT policy for AWS IoT Greengrass V2 core devices](device-auth.md#greengrass-core-minimal-iot-policy)
+For more information about the minimal AWS IoT policy for core devices, see [Minimal AWS IoT policy for AWS IoT Greengrass V2 core devices](device-auth.md#greengrass-core-minimal-iot-policy)\.

+For more information about how to update a core device's AWS IoT policy, see [Update a core device's AWS IoT policy](device-auth.md#update-core-device-iot-policy)\.

 ## Configure the shadow manager component<a name="configure-shadow-manager-for-sync"></a>